A trainee for paid work in Communications at our award-winning media literacy organisation

 Are you a recent graduate looking for a Brussels-based traineeship?
 Here’s a chance to join our award-winning team that tackles disinformation in Europe every day.

 News literacy organisation Lie Detectors is hiring trainees for meaningful work as part of our project to promote media literacy and take on disinformation.
 You must have drive, an eye for detail and be fluent in English plus French.
 Our traineeships last for a minimum of four months and are full-time (40 hours per week).

-We are currently recruiting trainees for a spring/summer 2021 start date.
+We are currently recruiting trainees for a December 2021 start date.
 Traineeships are being filled on a rolling basis and applications will be stored for up to four months.

 - Participate in the administrative and communications functions which support our mission of turning schoolchildren into powerful critical thinkers.

 - Correspond by email with journalists and teachers in English plus German and/or French